mateuszjurewicz/notes_public/English Vocabulary.md

 - `seminal`
 strongly influential to later developments (of a work of art).
 - `septum`
-the middle barier between nostrils.
+the middle barrier between nostrils.
 Not be confused with `philtrum`, which is cleft above lips.
 - `shofar`
 an ancient musical instrument, often in the form of a ram's horn, used for ancient Jewish religious purposes.
 Learned form the musical Godspell.
 - `snaggletooth` & `snaggletoothed`